-Changes to the key assumptions used in the sensitivity analysis would not, in isolation, cause the recoverable amount of the Norway, Nautilus or Renewables CGUs to be materially less than their carrying value.
+Changes to the key assumptions used in the sensitivity analysis would not, in isolation, cause the recoverable amount of the Norway, Floating Wind or UK GIRM CGUs to be materially less than their carrying amount.

 The Africa Middle East and Caspian, Asia Pacific, Brazil and Gulf of Mexico CGUs have no goodwill, therefore any future changes in the key assumptions, in isolation, would not result in an impairment charge being recognised against goodwill.
-The Brazil CGU is sensitive to changes in the key assumptions which may result in a potential CGU impairment being recognised in future years.